Do you want a cleaner home? Today we’re sharing our favorite easy cleaning tips that will help you keep your home clean every day!

 We do a lot of hand washing here (some pots and pans and any plastic we have, as well as the “good knives”).
 We used to wash them and leave them in the drying rack but I finally got smart and took the drying rack away.
 It just looked messy.
 And you know what?
 Drying the knife you just washed takes all of like 12 seconds!

-So now, our rule is if you use it (and it’s a hand washable) then you wash and dry it, and put it away.
+If you use it (and it’s a hand washable) then you wash and dry it, and put it away immediately.
 My counters have gone from having tons of dishes piled on the sides and in the drying rack to being relatively clean.
 So much better!

 • Clean the kitchen every night following dinner.
 Do the dishes, wipe the counters, and wipe down the stove.
 I find it way easier to do it every day than to let things get so dirty that they are overwhelming.
 Again, if your kids are old enough, have them pitch in.
 They can dry, put away, or wipe off the counters at the very least!